revzet77/COP4331C_Group01/artifacts/manual_tests.md

 - test: collision boxes stop player from going through objects

 # User Story 002
-- test: an enemy exists in a scene
+- test: an enemy exists in a scene when started
-- test: an enemy can be killed or kill you

 # User Story 009
 - test: an enemy runs through a natural-looking attack loop during play